 The Skilsaw Outlaw is very smooth and easy to use; it cuts through steel like wood.
 The torque produced by the worm drive is significantly greater than the sidewinder style Milwaukee and the balance of the tool gives it more stability on the foot of the saw.
 The added stability will give you more accurate, cleaner cuts since the saw won’t wobble back and forth from the unbalanced weight of the motor.

 The Skilsaw SPT78MMC-22 is noticeably heavier when aligning the foot to the fence and lifting the saw on and off of the work piece.
-The weight difference doesn’t bother me for my type of use, but I can certainly see how the lighter Milwaukee could be at an advantage on a jobsite, up and down ladders, single handed use, etc…
+The weight difference doesn’t bother me for my type of use.
+I can certainly see how the lighter Milwaukee could be at an advantage on a jobsite, up and down ladders, single-handed use, etc…

-Milwaukee’s saw handle remains more vertical, and therefore easier to push forward as you reach across, and Skilsaw’s handle is actually a bit further away on the other side of the blade and rests at a more horizontal angle.
+Milwaukee’s saw handle remains more vertical.
+I found it easier to push forward as I reached across the cut.
+Skilsaw’s handle actually sits a bit further away on the other side of the blade and rests at a more horizontal angle.
 The difference was noticeable to me, but that could very well be from my level of comfort with Milwaukee.
-That cut is not what I’d call comfortable on any saw – unless of course I’m sitting comfortably with a margarita watching someone else make it.
+That cut is not what I’d call comfortable on any saw—unless of course, I’m sitting comfortably with a margarita watching someone else make it.

 Other Noticeable Differences

 There were a few more differences worth noting; the sight windows on the Outlaw are great for double-checking your mark against the blade before starting your cut.
-Calculating 1/16 inch measurements and blade widths to get your fence at the right mark can make you second-guess yourself, and quite often given the price of materials these days.
+Calculating 1/16 inch measurements and blade widths to get your fence at the right mark can make you second-guess yourself.
+That happens quite often given the price of materials these days!

 The vented chip tray is a nice touch.
-Metal chips are hot and the tray is right next to the blade, so the vent allows some heat to escape, keeping your blade cooler.
+Metal chips are hot and the tray is right next to the blade.
+The vent allows some heat to escape, keeping your blade cooler.